 If you have POTS then it is generally advised to eat smaller meals through the day rather than a few large meals.
 This is because blood is diverted away from maintaining blood pressure and heart rate to the digestive tract when eating a large meal, which may increase symptoms.
 It is suggested by POTS UK that refined carbohydrates, alcohol and caffeinated drinks may also make symptoms worse for some people.

-Personally, I tend to eat 4-5 smaller meals through the day, and snack on lower carb options such as my seed crackers, small amounts of granola and nuts, seeds and fruit.
+Personally, I tend to eat 4-5 smaller meals through the day, and snack on lower carb options such as my seed crackers, small amounts of my maple granola and nuts, seeds and fruit.
 It’s been a long time since I had a regular caffeinated coffee or tea as I found this to be a problem for me.
 I do miss that caffeine kick in the morning, but a decaf coffee is almost as good!

 I always used to be ‘on the go’ kind of person.
 Of course, chronic illness often laughs at this mentality and you are forced to be more restful whether you like it or not.
 Keeping my heart rate down has become important to me, as it is very uncomfortable and gives me symptoms.
 So I started making a conscious effort to do more relaxing activities.
 Reading, being in the park, gentle yoga, meditation, watching a film or listening to a podcast are all activities that I make sure to include in my daily life.
 They help calm both my mind and body, and this can only be a good thing for all of us – whether we are ‘potsie’ as my doctor calls me or not!